Stephenremmi/Hood-Map/ReadMe.md

     .

 ## Known Bugs
-* Did not implement maps due to time constraints
+* Did not implement maps and image to certain cards due to time constraints

 ## Versioning browse photos based on the location they were taken
 Hood-map version 1.0